Microchromosome: In birds

 Chickens have a diploid number of 78 (2n = 78) chromosomes, and as is usual in birds, the majority are microchromosomes.
 Classification of chicken chromosomes varies by author.
 Some classify them as 6 pairs of macrochromosomes, one pair of sex chromosomes, with the remaining 32 pairs being intermediate or microchromosomes.
 Other arrangements such as that used by the International Chicken Genome Sequencing Consortium include five pairs of macrochromosomes, five pairs of intermediate chromosomes, and twenty-eight pairs of microchromosomes.
 Microchromosomes represent approximately one third of the total genome size, and have been found to have a much higher gene density than macrochromosomes.
 Because of this, it is estimated that the majority of genes are located on microchromosomes, though due to the difficulty in physically identifying microchromosomes and the lack of microsatellite markers, it has been difficult to place genes on specific microchromosomes.

 Birds (except Falconidae) usually have karyotypes of approximately 80 chromosomes (2n = 80), with only a few being distinguishable macrochromosomes and an average of 60 being microchromosomes.
 They are more abundant in birds than any other group of animals.
 Chickens (Gallus gallus) are an important model organism for studying microchromosomes.
-Examination of microchromosomes in birds has led to the hypotheses that they may have originated as conserved fragments of ancestral macrochromosomes, and conversely that macrochromosomes could have arisen as aggregates of microchromosomes.
+Examination of microchromosomes in birds has led to the hypothesis that they may have originated as conserved fragments of ancestral macrochromosomes, and conversely that macrochromosomes could have arisen as aggregates of microchromosomes.
 Comparative genomic analysis shows that microchromosomes contain genetic information which has been conserved across multiple classes of chromosomes.
 This indicates that at least ten chicken microchromosomes arose from fission of larger chromosomes and that the typical bird karyotype arose 100–250 mya.

 Replication timing and recombination rates have been found to differ between micro- and macrochromosomes in chickens.
 Microchromosomes replicate earlier in the S phase of interphase than macrochromosomes.
 Recombination rates have also been found to be higher on microchromosomes.
 Possibly due to the high recombination rates, chicken chromosome 16 (a microchromosome) has been found to contain the most genetic diversity of any chromosome in certain chicken breeds.
 This is likely due to the presence on this chromosome of the major histocompatibility complex (MHC).

 For the many small linkage groups in the chicken genome which have not been placed on chromosomes, the assumption has been made that they are located on the microchromosomes.
 Groups of these correspond almost exactly with large sections of certain human chromosomes.
 For example, linkage groups E29C09W09, E21E31C25W12, E48C28W13W27, E41W17, E54 and E49C20W21 correspond with chromosome 7.